wanted2/caineng.in/www/_posts/2021-02-15-aws-vpc-aurora-postgresql-odoo-crm-deployment.md

 Furthermore, when the app you need isn't in the given third-party community, you can start adding such idea to the community since the development of Odoo is completely open source.
 (However, it might be better to have ready-to-use solutions).
 **The process will be highly dependent on human, and will be prone to human errors.**
 Comparing to example 2, this solution will cost less, but the customer hosting price and Development/Maintenance costs might not be changed.
-So will similar quality, it only reduces about 20% in the part of costs for Odoo apps.
+So will similar quality, it only reduces about 60% in the part of costs for Odoo apps.
 And because you will need specialized personnel to implement custom Odoo apps, the cost for Development/Maintenance can increase.
-It's like paying in the same pattern in *Example 1* of company A, you will pay an extra cost of 1,000 dollars every month (or 12,000 dollars a year), but you and your people can sleep better.

 # Deploying Odoo to Amazon Web Service (AWS)